Rimini Street: The Best Risk/Reward Of Any COVID-19 Beneficiary (NASDAQ:RMNI)

 Rimini Street: The Best Risk/Reward Of Any COVID-19 Beneficiary

-RMNI trades at 1.2x Annual Recurring Revenue ("ARR") and 2.3x Gross Profit, multiples normally reserved for distressed Tech companies.
+RMNI trades at 1.2x Annual Recurring Revenue ("ARR") and 2.3x Gross Profit, multiples normally reserved for distressed tech companies.

 Dominant player in their market with 80% share, in a market expected to grow at a 30% CAGR the next four years.